This page contains affiliate links. Please read our disclosure for more info.

 12) Kinosaki Onsen

-On our first Japan trip we were terrified of getting naked in onsens, but on our latest visit we were brave enough to spend a few nights in an onsen town.
+On our first Japan trip, we were terrified of getting naked in onsens, but we’re braver now and even loved spending a few nights in an onsen town.

 Onsen hopping dressed in a kimono in a traditional hot spring resort is a classic Japanese experience.
 Kinosaki Onsen is a great place to experience it.